 Cooking Tips: Grains, Pasta and Legumes

-You can also marinate noodles in soy sauce and other seasonings after cooking, and then dehydrate them for a delicious Asian noodle salad with veggies and shrimp.
+You can also marinate noodles in soy sauce and other seasonings after cooking, and then dehydrate them for a delicious Asian noodle salad with vegetables and shrimp.
 This can be cold-soaked for lunch—simply add a bit of cold water in the morning, store the bag in a leakproof spot, and by lunch your food will be ready to eat.

 Dehydrated Meal-Prep Tips: